Alonixs/cycle-diffusion-group12/blogpost.md

 2. Explore limits of the method, and the influence of the prompt: examine the feasibility of obtaining diverse outputs using similar prompts and investigate the factors affecting the success rate of generating non-similar images.
 We will analyze the limitations of the current methodology and evaluate the role of the input prompt in achieving the desired outcomes.

 # Novel contributions:
-The further research that we will do in this project will be answering the previously mentioned research questions.
-Additionally, the reproduction of their original code will also be performed to increase the quality of the research, but omitting the training of the models since that would require too much computing power.
+The further research that we have done in this project has been answering the previously mentioned research questions.
+Additionally, the reproduction of their original code has also been performed to increase the quality of the research, but omitting the training of the models since that would require too much computing power.

 ## Methodology:

 ### Encoding of high-frequency components
 The point of this research question is understanding which aspects of an image are the most important for the encoder.
-Our hypothesis is that high-frequency components are the most important (corners, edges).
-In order to test this, we will take an image and get two different versions of it: in one we will apply a high pass filter (so it will only have high-frequency components), and in the other a low pass filter.
-We will then take the three images (the two edited images and the original), and encode them.
+Our hypothesis is that high-frequency components are the most important (corners and edges).
+In order to test this, our method is to take an image and get two different versions of it: in one we apply a high pass filter (so it will only have high-frequency components), and in the other a low pass filter.
+Then we take the three images (the two edited images and the original), and encode them.
 If the encoded high-frequency image is more similar to the original encoded image than the encoded low-frequency image, it will mean that the high-frequency components of an image are the most relevant for the encoder.

-The images will be transformed to the frequency domain with the Fast Fourier Transform (FFT), the frenquency filter will be applied, and then the images will be converted back to pixel domain with the Inverse Fast Fourier Transform (IFFT).
+The images are transformed to the frequency domain with the Fast Fourier Transform (FFT), the frequency filter is applied, and then the images are converted back to pixel domain with the Inverse Fast Fourier Transform (IFFT).
 This will ensure that the encoder is given the same type of image it is used to.

-Finally, besides comparing the latent spaces of the original and edited images, we will also compare the outputted images after they are decoded, just to be sure that the differences between high-pass and low-pass filtered images are the same.
+The frequency filter is a circle with a given radius (the value of which can be modified to change the aggressiveness of the filter), and some gaussian blur added to it, in order to make the filtered images more smooth.

+This function is called [pass_filter](demos/RQ1_1.ipynb), and the best values for its radius have been found to be 10 for the high-pass filter and 5 for the low-pass filter.
+This means that all the frequencies between the radius 5 to 10 are neither on the high-pass nor the low-pass images, but this should not necessarily be a problem since we want to compare the extremes of the frequency domain.

+The format of the encoded latent space was found to be hard to compare: it is a long vector, but cosine similarity and other metrics were not useful in this case since we want to compare human visual perception.
+Thus, another way of comparing the latent spaces has been used: a decoder is used to decode the latent spaces of all three images, and the resulting generated images are compared to see which generated images (high and low frequency) are more similar to the original generated image.
+The decoder is deterministic, so the comparison of the generated images can be assumed to be equal to the comparison of the latent spaces.

+The comparison is done with a metric, since visual comparison can be subjective and unreliable.
+The used metric is SSIM, the same metric that is used in the original paper, since it is much better correlated with human visual perception ([Wang et al., 2004](https://www.cns.nyu.edu/pub/lcv/wang03-preprint.pdf)) than other numeric metrics such as mean squared error (MSE) or peak signal-to-noise ratio (PSNR).
+It takes into account both the structural information and the pixel values of the images, incorporating three main components: luminance, contrast, and structure.

 ### Steering the noise